WE KNOW HOW TO HELP ™

 Greene, Ketchum, Farrell, Bailey & Tweel, LLP is a personal injury law firm in Huntington, Cabell County, WV.
 Greene Ketchum’s hometown of Huntington has often been called the epicenter of the opioid epidemic and featured on shows like 60 minutes and Netflix’s Heroin (e).
-Huntington’s plight has also been the center of several national publications including The New York Times and The Washington Post.
+Huntington’s p has also been the center of several national publications including The New York Times and The Washington Post.

 In early 2017, Greene Ketchum filed the nation’s first lawsuits in federal court against the wholesale distributors of opioids on behalf of six West Virginia counties (Cabell, Kanawha, Wayne, Boone, Fayette, and Logan).
 Realizing the problem was bigger than just West Virginia, Greene Ketchum partner, Paul Farrell, Jr., went to work forming a “National Consortium” to fight the epidemic.
 Today, the team tackling the opioid epidemic consists of Greene, Ketchum, Farrell, Bailey & Tweel LLP; Baron & Budd PC; Levin Papantonio; Hill, Peterson, Carper, Bee & Deitzler PLLC; McHugh Fuller; and Powell & Majestro PLLC.